carljohanrehn/allehanda/_i18n/en/_posts/2025-01-20-jekyll-podman-rootless-part-1.markdown

 In this post, we’ve covered how to build a custom Jekyll image, manage user ID mapping in rootless containers, and set up `podman-compose` to simplify containerized Jekyll workflows.
 Understanding file ownership and user mapping is vital for working securely with rootless containers.

-Stay tuned for **Part 2**, where we’ll focus on running and testing Jekyll inside the container in a reproducible way!
+Stay tuned for [next part](https://carljohanrehn.github.io/allehanda/blog/2025/jekyll-podman-rootless-part-2/), where we’ll focus on running and testing Jekyll inside the container in a reproducible way!

 ---
 *This is Part 1 of a series on using rootless Podman containers with Jekyll.*